izderadicka/audioserve-web/README.md

 You will need audioserve server running somewhere with this client.
 There are multiple options:

-- use `izderadicka/audioserve:unstable` image from dockerhub.
-Soon new client will be also default on stable release.
+- use `izderadicka/audioserve` image from dockerhub.
+New client is already there.

-- clone this project and build client:
+- to have lastest verion clone this project and build client:

 ```
 npm install && npm run build && npm run build-sw
 ```
-then either copy and replace classic web client in client directory of audioserve, or use argument `--client-dir` to use directory with with client.
+then either copy and replace existing web client in client directory of audioserve, or use argument `--client-dir` to use directory with built client (built code is in `public` subdirectory).

-- build your own audioserve image from `master` branch

 ## License
 MIT